ETLG-Lab/PKC/README.md

 # PKC
-A MATLAB toolbox for a class of planar closed kinematic chains
+A MATLAB-based software toolbox for studying kinematics of a class of modular kinematic chains